 2) Therapeutic foster families should familiarize themselves with trauma-informed care and how trauma affects the development of a child.
 Knowledge is power, and the more a foster family knows, the better equipped the foster parents are at being able to provide intentional nurturing, discipline, and care to children.

 3) Some of the children in therapeutic foster care have had multiple disruptions and placement moves.
 Children in need of therapeutic foster care have struggled to make it in a more traditional foster home, are at great risk for being hospitalized or placed in a residential setting, or have are transitioning out of residential settings into the family home environment.

 4) The reimbursement rate is sometimes higher than traditional foster care.
 Therapeutic foster care requires more out of a foster family than traditional care.
 Because of this, the rate of reimbursement may be higher (please note this may vary from state to state).
-In some programs, one parent (if it’s a two-parent home) is able to stay at home full time in order to better meet the needs of the children.
+In some programs, one parent (if it’s a two-parent home) can stay at home full time to better meet the needs of the children.

-6) There is a great need for families who are willing to become licensed and approved for therapeutic foster care.
+6) There is a great need for families who are willing to become licensed and approved.
 One struggle that licensing agencies face is the challenge of approving families who desire to foster high-needs children with behavioral and emotional challenges.
 Child welfare agencies are thrilled when families step up to foster kids in need of therapeutic foster care.

 It is challenging to be a therapeutic foster parent, but also extremely rewarding.
-Foster parents who choose to provide care to higher needs kids are able to make incredible differences in the lives of foster children who so desperately need it.
+Foster parents who choose to provide care to higher needs kids can make incredible differences in the lives of foster children who so desperately need it.
 It takes a tremendous amount of patience, resilience, creativity, resourcefulness, humor, and love.
 When these things are poured into a young life, healing begins.